Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Experimental Results on Generalized Robot Optimization

 In addition to motion planning around obstacles, we also evaluated our approach on a contact-rich manipulation task using a legged robot \citep{zhu2023efficient}.
 As illustrated in Figure~\ref{fig:div_domain}(C), a solo robot manipulates a cube of size $10 \times 10$ cm under a joint impedance controller in the Genesis simulator \citep{Genesis}.
 The cube, weighing $0.05$kg, is required to pivot about the $y$-axis by a certain angle.
 This task is challenging because the robot must coordinate contact interactions with the object while maintaining stability, handle the hybrid dynamics arising from intermittent contacts, and plan a smooth motion under impedance control.
 Small errors in trajectory generation can cause the cube to slip, fail to pivot, or destabilize the supporting leg.
 To solve this task, we define the cost function as a weighted sum of the terminal pose error and the average cube velocity, with details provided in the appendix.
 During planning, we optimize the Cartesian-space position trajectory for each leg tip.
 Both legs are then controlled via impedance control with default parameters of $K_p = 100~\text{N/m}$ and $K_v = 10~\text{N·s/m}$.
 To enable stable pivoting against gravity, we increase the stiffness of the left leg to $K_p = 2000~\text{N/m}$ along the $y$- and $z$-axes.

 Figure~\ref{fig:fullcomp} reports the comparison of TTTS with other methods on this task.
-TTTS and MCTS achieve similar performance in terms of reaching error and total cost, highlighting TTTS’s global convergence capability comparable to MCTS, while TTTS requires significantly less computation time owing to the TT representation of the decision tree.
+TTTS and MCTS achieve similar performance in terms of reaching error and total cost, highlighting TTTS’s asymptotic completeness comparable to MCTS, while TTTS requires significantly less computation time owing to TT approximation of the decision tree.
 In contrast, TTGO and CMA-ES perform worse.
-This further underscores the importance of TT factorization and strategic search for effectively solving this task.
+This further underscores the importance of TT factorization and strategic search for effectively solving this challenging task.